 "I'm cursed," I said, pointing a finger at myself.

 "Leaving Harvard was the right choice, but I think it brought me here," - I pointed at the house that was ruined now - "because I was selfish."

-"I don't think this is what happened here," Mariah laughed again.
+"I don't think this is what happened here," Mariah continued laughing.
 "Sometimes, mistakes are there to teach us something and you're definitely not cursed."

 "How can you be so sure?"
 I asked, feeling tears running down on my face.
-I was an emotional wreck.
+I was an emotional wreck and it annoyed me.
 "I tried my best and it didn't work out and I'm left with nothing but a few pieces of clothing and an empty bank account."